malikpiara/moonwith/posts/rsms.md

 [Rasmus Andersson](https://rsms.me/), known for designing the [Inter typeface](https://rsms.me/inter/), co-creating Spotify and GraphQL, and shaping Figma as lead designer, is one of my personal heroes.
 I look up to him for his proficiency in both design and computer science.
 Something I too aspire to achieve.
 Besides the work everyone knows about, he spends his time tinkering and creating [other projects](https://rsms.me/projects/).
 Among them multiple programming languages.

 Mastering both design and software is no small feat.
 And since I'm graduating soon, I decided to reach out and ask for advice.
-He was kind enough to share his thoughts on [a tweetstorm](https://twitter.com/rsms/status/1645135344134942721) I'm sharing here in a compiled format:
+He was kind enough to share his thoughts on [a tweetstorm](https://twitter.com/rsms/status/1645135344134942721) I'm sharing here in a compiled format.

+### Rasmus Andersson:
 Every person is different and we all have a unique perspective, so it's hard to give general advice, but anyhow:

 Do!
 Make!
 Do a lot of work, do A LOT of work.
 The saying that in order to be great at something, you have to do it 10 000 times is true (in most cases.)